InsightSoftwareConsortium/ITK-Wasm/packages/dicom/python/itkwasm-dicom-emscripten/README.md

 Read files and images related to DICOM file format.
 Emscripten implementation.

 This package provides the Emscripten WebAssembly implementation.
 It is usually not called directly.
-Please use the [`itkwasm-dicom`](https://pypi.org/project/itkwasm-dicom/) instead.
+Please use [`itkwasm-dicom`](https://pypi.org/project/itkwasm-dicom/) instead.

 ## Installation